Provisional Government of the French Republic: War

-Reaction to French State
+Position on the Vichy regime

-At the Hôtel de Ville, Paris on 25 August 1944, de Gaulle explicitly refused to declare a new republic from where the French Second Republic and French Third Republic had been declared.
+At the Hôtel de Ville, Paris on 25 August 1944, where the French Second Republic and French Third Republic had been declared, de Gaulle explicitly refused to declare a new republic.
 When Georges Bidault of the French Resistance said that de Gaulle could declare the restoration of the republic, the general replied that he could not, because the republic had never ceased to exist.
 De Gaulle used his old office as a junior cabinet minister at the Ministry of War as symbol of the continuity between the pre- and post-Vichy governments.
 He refused to make a speech to open the first meeting of the provisional government in September 1944, stating that the republic continued but in reorganized form.

 Theoretically, France returned to the moment just before midnight on 17 June 1940 when Pétain took power.
 The provisional government considered the Vichy regime (officially: "French State") to have been unconstitutional and all its actions therefore taken without legitimate authority and illegal.
 All "constitutional acts, legislative or regulatory" taken by the Vichy government, as well as decrees taken to implement them, were declared null and void by the Ordinance of 9 August 1944.

 However, since mass cancellation of all decisions taken by Vichy was impractical, it was decided that any repeal of specific ordinances or decrees was to be expressly acknowledged by the government.
 The 9 August ordinance only invalidated those it listed.
 The ordinance provided that acts not expressly noted as nullified in the ordinance were to continue to receive "provisional application".
 Many acts were explicitly repealed, including all acts that Vichy had called "constitutional acts", all acts that discriminated against Jews, all acts related to so-called "secret societies" (e.g., Freemasons), and all acts that established special tribunals.

 While the criminal behavior of Vichy France was consistently acknowledged, this point of view denied any responsibility of the state of France, alleging that acts committed between 1940 and 1944 were unconstitutional acts devoid of legitimacy.
 De Gaulle said that Vichy's actions were "null and void".
 He and others emphasized the unclear conditions of the June 1940 vote granting full powers to Pétain, which was refused by the minority of Vichy 80.
 In particular, coercive measures used by Pierre Laval have been denounced by those historians who hold that the vote did not, therefore, have constitutional legality.
 In later years, de Gaulle's position was reiterated by president Mitterrand.
 "I will not apologize in the name of France.
 The Republic had nothing to do with this.
 I do not believe France is responsible", he said in September 1994.
 Jacques Chirac, who became president in 1995, was the first French leader to accept collective guilt for Vichy's deeds, stating on the anniversary of the July 1942 Vel' d'Hiv Roundup that France had committed an "irreparable" act.